Alleged "gay panic defense" in Texas murder trial stuns advocates

 “I have to talk to 12- to 23-year-old LGBT kids about what happened, and I have to sit with them in their fear and their terror and their feeling that they had been let down," she added.
 "They feel that they are not as safe here as we would like to believe."

-A jury recommended defendant James Miller, 69, receive 10 years probation for killing his neighbor, 32-year-old Daniel Spencer.
+A jury recommended that the defendant, James Miller, 69, receive 10 years probation for killing his neighbor, 32-year-old Daniel Spencer.
 The judge added the maximum six months jail time, required Miller to complete 100 hours of community service, and made Miller pay almost $11,000 in restitution to Spencer's family.

 No witnesses were present when the crime was committed, attorneys said.